Skip to main content

 Postgres DB in Application ComponentsPostgres DB in Application Components

-DB2 database discovery is for *nix discovery targets and requires a separate set of credentials to authenticate to the database instance itself.
-Ensure these credentials have the appropriate permissions for viewing the databases you are interested in discovering.
+DB2 database discovery is supported for *nix targets and requires a separate set of credentials to authenticate to the database instance.
+Ensure these credentials have the appropriate permissions for viewing the databases you want to discover.

 Permissions for DB2 Discovery

-For discovery to return detailed info about your database instance, you will require the following permissions:
+For discovery to return detailed information about your database instance, you need the following permissions:

 1. Privileges for ENV_SYS_INFO: